catalyst-cloud/catalystcloud-docs/source/load-balancer.rst

 **********************

 In this example we will create a simple scenario that load balances traffic based on TCP port numbers to different service endpoints.
+There will be 2 servers both with services running on ports 80 & 443.

 First lets create the loadbalancer.
 It will be called **lb_test_1** and it's virtual IP address (VIP) will be attached to the local subnet